 Weather in Reykjavik

-The chilliest thing about Iceland is its name!
-Despite its northerly location, Iceland is really more solar than polar, thanks to the warming effects of the Gulf Stream which provides a temperate climate year-round.
-See more about the climate and seasons in Iceland.
+The chilliest thing about See more about the climate and seasons inis its name!
+Despite its northerly location, is really more solar than polar, thanks to the warming effects of the Gulf Stream which provides a temperate climate year-round.

 The city experiences rather mild climates all year round.
 In the summertime, the heat is on average around 10°C, while in the wintertime it is around 0°C. It can get rainy and most days there is wind, so make sure you choose the right clothing, depending on the season.

-Many visitors that come to Reykjavik or Iceland wish to see either the Northern Lights or visit the Blue Lagoon.
+Many visitors that come to Reykjavik or Northern Lights or visit the Blue Lagoon.
 You can take a bus from Reykjavik and enjoy the relaxing waters of the Blue Lagoon.
-We also offer tours where you can hunt for the elusive Northern Lights.
+We also offer tours where you can hunt for the elusive Northern Lights.wish to see either the

-The accommodation options in Reykjavik are very diverse and everything from small hostels to high-quality luxury hotels.
+The accommodation options in Reykjavik are very diverse and everything from small hostels to high-quality deluxe hotels.
 Many hotels are within a walking distance of the city center.

 Please note, that a part of Reykjavik center is off-limits to buses and coaches.
 The traffic ban includes tourist buses or coaches of any size, vehicles with group licenses and specialized vehicles, e.g. super-jeeps.
 Instead, there are a dozen pick-up spots or bus stops all around the city center.